 • Causes

-• Aqueous outflow disturbed
+• Aqueous humor outflow disturbed

 • Increase in intraocular pressure (normal: 14-18 mm Hg)